cortexlabs/cortex/docs/deployments/realtime-api/models.md

       return self.client.predict(payload, query_params["model"])
 ```

-`tensorflow_client.predict()` can also accept a model version if a version other than the highest version number is desired:
+`tensorflow_client.predict()` can also accept a model version if a version other than the highest is desired:

 ```python
 class TensorFlowPredictor: